rishi99138/System-Maintenance-Bash-Suite/README.md

 ---

+## 🟨 Novelty / Extension

+This project extends the original *"Bash Scripting Suite for System Maintenance"* capstone by adding:

+- 🕒 **Timestamped backups and logs** for version tracking
+- 🧭 **Interactive menu interface** for easier user navigation
+- ⚙️ **Error handling and success verification** in each script
+- 🗂️ **Modular folder structure** (`scripts/`, `Backups/`, `screenshots/`)
+- 🧾 **Documentation and screenshots** included for demonstration

+These enhancements improve automation, reliability, and presentation beyond the base capstone requirements.

+---

 ## 🚀 Features
 - **Automated Backup** – Copies your chosen directory (e.g., `Documents/`) into timestamped folders for quick restoration.
 - **System Update & Cleanup** – Runs `apt update`, upgrades packages, removes leftovers, and logs everything.